Korjubzot/bluesky-bot/README.md

 IDENTIFIER=your_identifier
 PASSWORD=your_password
 ```
-Identifier should be your Bluesky username, without the @ symbol attached (i.e. billywalker.bsky.social).
+Identifier should be your Bluesky username, without the @ symbol attached (i.e. willwalker.bsky.social).
 Your password _can_ be your account password, but Bluesky recommends using App Passwords for security.
 You can generate one under Settings > Advanced > App Passwords.

 5. Add images to the ```/img``` directory.